PaulioRandall/p33/README.md

 }
 ```

-**Visualised:**

 ![Diagram of a right triangle](right-triangle.png)

 **On to nested right triangles.**

-Below is an example of a nested geometry.
+Below is an example.
 The numbers within are limited to seven decimal places but was applied after generation as `generateGeometry` performs no explicit rounding.

 Notice the nested polygon with `side: 'c'` has been omitted since it should not be rendered.
 There is no limit to the amount of nesting but anymore than three levels causes visual overlap.

-**When:**

 ```js
 const geometry = generateGeometry({